- All

 As mentioned in the introduction, Uniswap is a unique type of cryptocurrency exchange that is completely decentralized.
 It means that it is not owned and governed by a single organization.
 Built in 2018 on top of the Ethereum network, the exchange relies on a new trading model known as automated liquidity protocol.
 Since the exchange uses the Ethereum blockchain, it ensures compatibility with all ERC-20 coins as well as software applications including wallets.

 One of the major advantages of Uniswap is that it is an open-source project so anyone can use the code to build their own decentralized crypto exchange.
-It enables users to list cryptocurrencies on the exchange at no cost which is completely opposite to centralized exchanges that are business-oriented and profit-driven.
+It enables users to list cryptocurrencies on the exchange at no cost which is completely opposite to centralized exchanges that are business-oriented and success-driven.
 They charge a high commission fee to list new tokens on their exchange.

 Since Uniswap is a decentralized exchange or DEX, it means that traders can exercise complete control over their funds at all times and don't have to give up their private keys which are used to log orders on the centralized exchange's internal database.
 By having control over private keys, Uniswap reduces the risk of losing your digital assets if the exchange becomes a victim of a security breach.
 Currently, Uniswap v2 is the fourth largest decentralized finance (DeFi) exchange with more than $3 billion in crypto coins.